glennhenry/Zombie-Pandemic-Recreated/README.md

 ## About this Project

-Due to the partially lost of the original game files and the potential of legal issues to revive the original game, the community decided to recreate the game from scratch.
-As a result, this recreation couldn't fully resemble the original game.
+Due to the partial loss of the original game files and potential legal issues surrounding its revival, the community decided to recreate the game from scratch.
+As a result, this recreation may not perfectly resemble the original.

-The lack of resources from the community development team motivates us to make the game utilize text and simple graphical elements.
-Our goal is to bring back and extend the iconic elements of Zombie Pandemic in a new atmosphere.
+Limited community resources led to the decision to utilize text and simple graphics.
+Our goal is to revive and expand upon the iconic elements of Zombie Pandemic within a new framework.

 ### Preview

 <img src="https://github.com/user-attachments/assets/780b65a7-b5d9-4043-82e8-5e8d9c5c6ad0" width="500" alt="gameplay preview">

 The picture above shows an illustration of the new proposed looks of the game.
-The reason this recreation project came to be was from a brainstorming by [Replit's Agent](https://replit.com/ai) (also known as vibe coding).
+This recreation project originated from a brainstorming session using [Replit's Agent](https://replit.com/ai) (also known as vibe coding).
 It was then modified and bring into perfection by the community.

 ### Gameplay

-The new recreated ZP is single-player game which is playable at web browser.
+The recreated Zombie Pandemic is a single-player browser-based game.
+Core gameplay includes:

-The core gameplay of the recreated ZP is:

 - Player spawns in a map
 - Player travel through blocks that contains buildings, loots, and random encounter of zombies.